LuciusVH/the_pastry_box/README.md

 - A reward system, like 4 different levels based on the amount spent throught the year, with a gift at each level.
 - A review system for at least the Subscription plan, to incitate more engagement.
 Potentially for each product?
 - A video section, accessible from the Profile page if you have subscribed to a plan.
 Video of recipe step-by-step.
+- Special instructions when ordering.
+- Possibility to gift the subscription to someone and have it activated later on.